ExaWorks/psij-python/docs/development/programming.rst

 a Local Resource Manager (LRM) that allows job submission by pointing a *submit* command (a tool accessible through a standard POSIX `exec()`) to a file that contains all relevant job information.
-It also assumes that there exist commands for cancelling the job, and for querying for the status of one or more jobs previously submitted.
+It also assumes that there exist commands for cancelling the job and for querying for the status of one or more jobs previously submitted.

 The general workflow used by the batch scheduler executor to submit a job is as